Elias2660/Video_Subtractions/README.md

   --subtractor KNN
 ```

 ## Logging

 Logs are printed to the console at INFO level with timestamps.
 They include:

-- Start and finish of each video conversion
+* Start and finish of each video conversion

-- Progress updates every 10,000 frames
+* Progress updates every 10,000 frames

-- Any errors or exceptions encountered
+* Any errors or exceptions encountered

 ## License

-This project is licensed under the (MIT License)[LICENSE].
+This project is licensed under the [MIT License](LICENSE).